JJLongoria/aura-helper-ignore/README.md

   - [**setTypesToIgnore(typesToIgnore)**](#settypestoignoretypestoignore)

-    Method to set the Metadata JSON Object or Metadata JSON file path to process
+    Method to set the Metadata Name or Names to ignore

   - [**removeData(remove)**](#removedataremove)